The Camino Portugués: the Last 100 Km of the Camino de Santiago.

 - Camino Guide Book

-The Portuguese Camino combines beautiful quiet walking trails with fantastic accommodation in country houses and Paradors.
-Whilst growing in popularity this route is much quieter than the Camino Francés and passes though small hamlets, quiet country lanes, forests, coasts and beautiful old towns and cities as Valença, Tui and Pontevedra.
+The Last 100KM, Camino Portugués combines beautiful quiet walking trails with fantastic accommodation in country houses and Paradors.
+Whilst growing in popularity this route is much quieter than the Camino Francés.
+The route takes you through small hamlets, quiet country lanes, forests, coasts and beautiful old towns and cities as Valença, Tui and Pontevedra.

 We meet in Porto, one of Portugal’s most famous cities and makes for a spectacular start to our journey.
-From there we head up to Valença where we start our Camino in Portugal and enter Spain by crossing the international bridge of the Rio Mihno.
-This region of Portugal and Spain is famous for its great seafood, cheese and wine which we will taste them all on this trip!
+From there we head up to Valença where we start our Camino in Portugal.
+We enter Spain by crossing the international bridge of the Rio Mihno.
+This region of Portugal and Spain is famous for its great seafood, cheese, peppers and wine.
+All of which we will taste on this trip!

 - The beautiful fortress town of Valença set in a spectacular position looking over the Rio Minho to Spain.